Student Innovation Fund

 - An initiative that will enrich the student experience at Memorial.

-Initiatives which encourage empowerment may include:
+Initiatives that encourage empowerment may include:

 - Informational and educational initiatives related to student issues.